 Q1: Date (used only to verify evaluation timeline between 50-67%)

 Q2: Please check which types of teaching tools the instructor used:

-Discussion boards Wikis and/or blogs Chat rooms/IM Social media Video Audio files Podcasts and/or lectures Other internet websites/resources Other (please specify)
+☐ Discussion boards

+☐ Wikis and/or blogs

+☐ Chat rooms/IM

+□ Social media

+□ Video

+□ Audio files

+□ Podcasts and/or lectures

+☐ Other internet websites/resources

+☐ Other (please specify)

 Q3: Keeping in mind the above list, what do you think about the course organization and navigation?

 Q4: What do you think about the clarity in grading procedures (e.g. clear and detailed assignment directions, grading rubric, etc.)?

 Q5: What do you think about the clarity in instructor feedback (e.g. work returned with useful feedback, work returned in a timely fashion, etc.)?

 Q6: Please check ALL of the ways in which your instructor communicated with you during the semester:

-Email
+□ Email

-Announcements
+□ Announcements

-Chat rooms/ IM
+☐ Chat rooms/ IM

-Technology outside of Canvas (i.e. Skype, CCCConfer, Voicethread, Quia, Facebook, etc.)
+☐ Technology outside of Canvas (i.e. Skype, CCCConfer, Voicethread, Quia, Facebook, etc.)

-Feedback/comments on discussion boards, journals, wikis, or blog posts
+☐ Feedback/comments on discussion boards, journals, wikis, or blog posts

-Feedback/comments on papers, exams, or assignments
+☐ Feedback/comments on papers, exams, or assignments

-Online Office hours
+☐ Online Office hours

-Other (please specify)
+☐ Other (please specify)

 Q7: Please comment on the effectiveness of instructor communications in the course (e.g. responses to email or other on-line communication tools, etc.).

-Q8: Please check ALL of the ways in which your instructor facilitated student-to-student communication in this course:
+Q8: Please check ALL of the ways in which your instructor facilitated student-to-student communication in this course: ☐ Email ☐ Chat rooms/IM ☐ Technology outside of Canvas (i.e. Skype, CCCConfer, Voicethread, Quia, Facebook, etc) ☐ Discussion boards ☐ Wikis and/or blogs ☐ Groups ☐ Evaluating fellow classmates' work ☐ Responding to classmates' work ☐ Other (please specify) Q9: Please complete the statement: What I like about this course is...

-Email

-Chat rooms/IM

-Technology outside of Canvas (i.e. Skype, CCCConfer, Voicethread, Quia, Facebook, etc)

-Discussion boards

-Wikis and/or blogs

-Groups

-Evaluating fellow classmates' work

-Responding to classmates' work

-Other (please specify)

-Q9: Please complete the statement: What I like about this course is...

 Q10: Please complete the statement: What I wish this course had...
 Q11: Any other comments?

-Appendix N: Full-Time/Part Time Faculty Stipend Schedule Note: Old Appendix N: Distance Education was revised and placed in Article 24.7
+Appendix N

-Full-Time/Part Time Faculty Stipend Schedule Effective August 1, 2022 Assignment Amount FT/PT Faculty - Music/Drama Major Production \$717.00 FT/PT Faculty - Art Gallery Exhibit \$444.00 FT/PT Faculty - Director of Forensics \$2,482.00 FT/PT Faculty - Forensics (Debate) Coach \$237.00 FT/PT Faculty - Athletic Head Coach \$2,482.00 FT/PT Faculty - Athletic Assistant Coach \$2,245.00 Coaching Intern \$1,047.00
+Full-Time/Part Time Faculty Stipend Schedule Effective Fall Semester 2023 Assignment Amount FT/PT Faculty - Music/Drama Major Production \$763.00 FT/PT Faculty - Art Gallery Exhibit \$473.00 FT/PT Faculty - Director of Forensics \$2,643.00 FT/PT Faculty - Forensics (Debate) Coach \$252.00 FT/PT Faculty - Athletic Head Coach \$2,643.00 FT/PT Faculty - Athletic Assistant Coach \$2,391.00 Coaching Intern \$1,115.00

-1. Effective August 1, 2021 - 5.07% COLA added to the stipend schedule.

-2. Effective August 1, 2022 - 5.56% COLA added to the stipend schedule.
+- Effective August 1, 2021 5.07% COLA added to the stipend schedule.
+Effective August 1, 2022 5.56% COLA added to the stipend schedule. - Effective Fall Semester 2023 6.50% COLA added to the stipend schedule.

-Appendix O: Faculty Service Area Application
+Appendix O

-FACULTY SERVICE AREA (FSA) APPLICATION
+FACULTY SERVICE A REA (FSA) Al PPLICATION

-Name:

-Check One: New Employee
+Name: Check One: New Employee Current Employee

-Ohlone ID:
+Ohlone e ID: Department:

-Current Employee

-Department:

 Faculty Service Area Discipline Requested:

-BASIS FOR DETERMINING FACULTY SERVICE AREA

-1. Minimum Qualifications for Discipline as Adopted by the Board of Governors is Satisfied Via:
+I. Min BASIS FOR DETERMININ imum Qualifications for Discipline as A

-OR
+OR: 8 7 (E. La 35 p.
+W-1.)

+.
+Con petency for Discipline Satisfied Via Eq To establish equivalence to a Master's

+П ipline ind/or verifiable professional

-2. Con mpetency for Discipline Satisfied Via Equivalency (Per AP7211): To establish equivalence to a Master's degree, I have a Bachelor's degree plus: 30 semester units of course work relevant to the discipline Relevant licensure from an accredited institution Certification for instruction in the discipline Some combination of additional education/training and/or verifiable profession experience relevant to the discipline.
-To establish equivalence to an Associate degree or Ba of the minimum qualifications for a discipline), I have education/training and/or verifiable professional exper depth and breadth of knowledge and skills that would degree. some combination of rience that, in total, is equivalent to the To establish equivalence to professional experience in disciplines where the Master's degree is not generally having a mastery of the skills of the vocation, as well environment of the vocation. expected), I am providing evidence of Signat ture: Date:
+0 To establish equivalence to an Associal of the minimum qualifications for a dis education/training and/or verifiable prodepth and breadth of knowledge and skidegree. le degree or Bachelor cipline).
+I have some fessional experience combination of that, in total, is equivalent to the

-DISTRICT USE ONLY:

-□ Approved □ Not Approved
+0 To establish equivalence to professional disciplines where the Master's degree is having a mastery of the skills of the vo- environment of the vocation. s not generally expect ted), I am providing evidence of

+Signati Service Printering and Control Service Date:

+DISTR ICT USE ONLY: 12.4 1 / A / A / A / A

+- of Application Review Committee ☐ Approv ed Not Approved

-Date:
+Divisio on Faculty Signature: Date:

-Date:
+Divisio on Faculty Signature: Date:

-Date:
+Dean S Signature: Date:

+Comm ents:

-Approved Not Approved
+Action of Vice President □ Approv ved Not Approved

-Date:
+Vice P resident Signature: - 100 Date:

-APPENDIX O: Distance Education Addendum Approval Forms - Individual and Departmental
+Appendix P: Distance Education Addendum Approval Forms - Individual and Departmental

-Distance Education Addendum Proposal - Departmental Approval
+Distance Education Addendum- Departmental Approval